kaw18thar/log-analysis/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

-## Special thanks to the writer of this Stack Overflow answe:
+## Special thanks to the writer of this Stack Overflow answer:
 [How to calculate percentage with a SQL statement](https://stackoverflow.com/a/772439)